christiandroid20/android_device_samsung_a35x/README.md

 # Android device tree for samsung SM-A356E (a35x)

+# This repository includes the fixes needed to compile the SHRP recovery as well

 # How to build
 ## Sync twrp-12.1
     repo init -u https://github.com/minimal-manifest-twrp/platform_manifest_twrp_aosp.git -b twrp-12.1; repo sync